-What are the hazards Considerations Who might be harmed and how including level of risk What is already being done What further action is necessary Action by whom Action by when Date achieved Does the role impact on fatigue (mental and physi- cal)?
-Are you able to assess, monitor and respond to frequent changes in patient acuity / job de- mands?
-Are you able to concentrate to un- dertake and record complex medicine calculations / com- plex pieces of work?
-Do you have the ability to deal with emotionally chal- lenging clinical / staff / customer situations?
+What are the hazards Considerations Who might be harmed and how including level of risk What is already being done What further action is necessary Action by whom Action by when Date achieved Does the role impact on fatigue (mental and physical)?
+Are you able to assess, monitor and respond to frequent changes in patient acuity / job demands?
+Are you able to concentrate to undertake and record complex medicine calculations / complex pieces of work?
+Do you have the ability to deal with emotionally challenging clinical / staff / customer situations?
 Etc. Does the role result in fatigue from standing?
-Do you have suffi- cient workspace?
+Do you have sufficient workspace?
 Are you able to move freely / adjust posture etc.?
 Do you undertake remote working?

-What are the hazards Considerations Who might be harmed and how including level of risk What is already being done What further action is necessary Action by whom Action by when Date achieved Could remote work- ing support you to perform effectively in your role?
-E.g. Ad Hoc Home Work- ing Policy?
+What are the hazards Considerations Who might be harmed and how including level of risk What is already being done What further action is necessary Action by whom Action by when Date achieved Could remote working support you to perform effectively in your role?
+E.g. Ad Hoc Home Working Policy?
 Working conditions Do you work night shifts?
 Do you work shifts in general?
 Are you a lone worker?
 Do you work ad hoc / regular overtime / on call?
 How do you travel to work?
-Do you drive for business purposes? • Other risk / Please ider What are the haz- ards Consideration Who might be harmed and how including level of risk What is already being done What further action is necessary Action by whom Action by when Date achieved etails of adjustments agreed: etails of adjustments not approved (including reasons for the decision) ate of annual review meeting (N.B. this review can be cancelled if the employee decides the meeting is not required) confirm that the meeting was undertaken for on nd that any agreed adjustments listed above will be carried out.
-(Line Manager) Signed: (Employee) gned: (Line Manager) Print name: (Employee) rint name:
+Do you drive for business purposes?
+Other risk / i What are the haz- ards Consideration Who might be harmed and how including level of risk What is already being done Action by whom Action by when Date achieved